n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 The `pref` feature replaces pre-base-consonant glyphs with any special forms.

 The `blwf` feature replaces below-base-consonant glyphs with any special forms.
+Bengali includes two below-base consonant forms.
+"Ra,Halant" in a non-cluster-initial position takes on the "Raphala" form; "Ba,Halant" takes on the "Baphala" form.

 The `half` feature replaces "_consonant_,Halant" sequences before the base consonant with "half forms" of the consonant glyphs.